lavanyadasari27/ContactList-ReactNative/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This is a simple React Native app that displays a list of contacts with their names, addresses, and avatars.

+## Features

+- Displays a list of contacts with their names and addresses.
+- Alternates background colors are provided.
+- Used different avatars for each contact.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.